AKhuram/House_Data/README.md

 # House_Data
+Pattern Recognition system on a housing dataset to predict the number of bedrooms.
+Involves exploratory data analysis, cross-validation, classification and performance evaluation.
-An exploratory data analysis is performed and a classification models are used to predict the number of bedrooms in the houses data.
-The prediction performance is optimized after tuning the model hyper-parameters to minimize bias/variance errors.
+The prediction performance of the models is optimized after tuning the model hyper-parameters to minimize bias/variance errors.

 # Install